DevSamia/Product-Browser-App-BLoC-API-Integration/README.md

-Sure!
-Here is a professional, high-quality **README.md** in English.
-It is structured to highlight your technical expertise as a mid-level developer and showcases the advanced architecture of your project.

----

 # 🛍️ Product Browser App

 A sophisticated product discovery and cart management application built with **Flutter**.
 This project demonstrates a production-ready implementation of **Clean Architecture**, robust **State Management**, and **Data Persistence**.